[UKMT] HOME LINKS

 (ii) The UK team

 In any academic year invitations will be sent to all schools from which pupils have been entered for BMO1 in that academic year.
-Other invitations may be issued at the discretion of the British Mathematical Olympiad Subtrust.
+Requests for invitations from other schools and individuals are welcome, and will be approved at the discretion of BMOS when venue space allows.